-- In your email's 'Subject' line, include your company's or project's name and ID.
+- In your email's 'Subject' line, include your company name, company ID, project name and project ID.
 See How do I find the project ID?

-- A member of the Procore Import Team will contact you once the import is complete.
+- A member of the Procore Imports Team will also contact you when the import is complete.

 Perform the Multi-Level Cost Code Import

 After your request is received, a member of the Procore Imports Team will verify that your completed import template meets the formatting and data requirements.
 After the import template is accepted for processing, Procore will perform the import for you.
 This process can take up to 72 hours.
 You will be notified when the import is complete, so you can validate the imported data.
 See Validate the Multi-Level Cost Code Import.

 - Navigate to the company's or project's Admin tool.